The list of NSW contaminated sites notified to the EPA as of 20 March 2019 is available for download in PDF and Excel format. Read the disclaimer.

 Does the list contain all contaminated sites in NSW?

 No. The list only contains contaminated sites that EPA is aware of, with regard to its regulatory role under the CLM Act.
-An absence of a site from the list does not necessarily imply the site is not contaminated.
+An absence of a site from the list does not necessarily mean the site is not contaminated.

 The EPA relies upon responsible parties to notify contaminated sites.